Ancona duck is a calm and multi-purpose duck breed that is popular with backyard keepers and large homesteaders alike.

 The increase in numbers has successfully moved the Ancona duck breed off the critically endangered list and onto the “watch” list designation.

-While Ancona ducks are not as common as the Pekin in the United States, the folks who keep them rave on their ability to consistently lay quality eggs.
-Although most keepers use Ancona ducks merely for their eggs, they do also produce a rich and moist meat, as well.
+While Ancona ducks are not as common as the Pekin in the United States, the folks who keep them rave on their ability to lay quality eggs consistently.

 Ancona Duck History

 Tracing the history of the creation of the Ancona duck breed has a few curves.
 Until fairly recently, the species was primarily thought to have been developed in Great Britain and later be introduced into the United States.

 But, an article found in the 1913 Water Fowl Club of America Yearbook indicates a farmer from Knowlesville, New York – W.J.
 Wirt of Ridge View Farms, announced the creation of the Ancona duck breed.

 Wirt reportedly bred together several American standard duck breeds to create the Ancona.